somekindofnate/pycamo/README.md

 ![Tiger-inspired with the bergen palette](output/camo_58e5989f.png)

-`python camo.py --type tiger --preset bergen`
+`python camo.py --type tiger --preset bergen --no_outline`

 ### KLMK (Digital)
 Inspired by the Soviet "Berezka" (Birch Leaf) pattern.
 It uses a quantized noise algorithm to create a stair-step "digital" effect with jagged edges.